FOR THE YEAR ENDED 31st March 2022 To The Members

 f) proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.

 The Company has laid down a Code for the Board of Directors and Senior Management ofthe Company.
-The said Code is available on the website of the Company viz.www.bfutilities.com/pdfs/ Code%20of%20Conduct.pdf
+The said Code is available on the website of the Company viz.http://www.bfutilities.com/pdfs/ Code%20of%20Conduct.pdf

 All the Board Members and Senior Management Personnel of the Company have affirmedcompliance with the Code of Conduct.

 Director's appointment and remuneration is done as per the policy for selection andappointment of Directors Key Managerial Personnel and Senior Management Personnel andtheir remuneration.
 The Nomination & Remuneration Policy is available on Company'swebsite http://www.bfutilities.com/pdfs/ Nomination%20and%20Renumeration%20Policy.pdf

 b.
 Secretarial Audit